LizaVavrichyna/imaginarium-react/README.md

 User Profiles: Customize your profile photo and name and showcase your portfolio of generative tales.
 <img width="1792" alt="Screen Shot 2023-08-21 at 4 41 36 PM" src="https://github.com/LizaVavrichyna/imaginarium-react/assets/111198955/ecde007e-5217-4bab-b427-3b4253efde0b">

-Convenient Navigation: Logged-in users can easily create new posts, edit posts, access their profile, like and comment on post from other users and log out through the navigation bar.
+Convenient Navigation: Logged-in users can easily like and comment on post from other users, create new posts, edit posts, access their profile, and log out through the navigation bar.
 <img width="1792" alt="Screen Shot 2023-08-21 at 4 42 22 PM" src="https://github.com/LizaVavrichyna/imaginarium-react/assets/111198955/d831b065-cfc1-4d97-9502-45609c78ab91">

 ## Installation